Tambua-WomenInTech-Blog/womenintechblog/content/posts/2021/01/2021-6-7-tech-communities/index.md

 ### 3. Facebook Developer Circles

 Facebook Developer Circles is a community where developers meet and share knowledge revolving around FaceBook products.
-Checkout the Developer Circles communities here: [<span style="color:blue"> **Facebook Developer Circles Communities** </span>](https://developers.facebook.com/developercircles/)
+Checkout the Developer Circles communities here: [<span style="color:blue"> **Facebook Developer Circles Communities.** </span>](https://developers.facebook.com/developercircles/)

 ### 4. Interaction Design Foundation

 This is a community of UI/UX Designers where they focus on improving their Design Expertise covering best practices.
 They also offer UX Design courses that can help one to upgrade their skills.
-Check it out here:[<span style="color:blue"> **Interaction Design Community**</span>](https://www.interaction-design.org/community)
+Check it out here:[<span style="color:blue"> **Interaction Design Community.**</span>](https://www.interaction-design.org/community).

 ### 5. DevCenter Square

 This is a community of over 2,400+ African software designers and developers collaborating, learning and working on open source and sponsored projects.
-Check it out here : [<span style="color:blue"> **DevCenter Square**</span>](https://devcenter-square.github.io/)
+Check it out here : [<span style="color:blue"> **DevCenter Square.**</span>](https://devcenter-square.github.io/)

 ### 6. Flutter Communities